 P.E. and school sport play a very important part in the life of the school.
 We believe that P.E. and school sport contribute to the holistic development of our children and through participation, our children build and learn more about our key values such as respect, unity, co-operation and kindness for themselves and others.

 Cathedral School is committed to ensuring all our children enjoy sport and physical activity.
 We strive to build on the enthusiasm for PE that is felt by the whole school community and at the same time fully support the government’s ambition to secure a significant and lasting legacy from the London 2012 Olympic and Paralympic Games.
-These ideas have formed part of our school development plan for the academic years 2012 – 13 and 2013-14, as we believe that sport should be an important part of our school as sporting excellence and participation go hand in hand with high academic standards.
+We believe that sport should be an important part of our school as sporting excellence and participation go hand in hand with high academic standards.
 We also have a member of the Governing Body who is responsible for monitoring PE and sport in school.

 We support pupil’s physical education in the following ways:

 The school’s PE budget and donations from the school community ensure that we have a wide range of equipment for the children to use.
 Equipment is checked regularly to make sure that it is all in good working order, and anything in need of repair is fixed or updated.
-In recent times we have bought lots of exciting equipment, from small pieces like balls and ankle hoppers, to larger pieces like the exercise bikes and mats with money raised from the Bridge Walk organised by the Parent Forum.
+I

 It is not just during PE sessions that children at Cathedral School develop their sporting skills and fitness.
 At lunchtime children play games and use equipment with support staff.
 Children in Class 1 said, “We like playing hockey and tennis at lunchtime.
 You learn to do new things.”
 An increased number of activities in both playgrounds has led to a significant reduction in incidents.